ilyasoulk/ai-detection/README.md

 ### PCA-based Analysis
 The PCA analysis was performed with the following parameters:
-- Maximum number of tokens: 512
+- Number of tokens: 128
 - Number of components: 150
 - Variance threshold: 95%